Hot: How Profound Became a Category Leader in AEO: A Case StudyRead more →

 • It's consistent with G2's monetization strategy.
 G2 already decided badges are a paid feature.
 Why would they keep a competing free option?
 And making Capterra's badges paid would mean complicating operations even more.

-But here's the thing: they probably won't take away badges you've already earned.
+They probably won't take away badges you've already earned.

 G2's own policy says free profiles retain access to "previously earned badges."
 That principle likely carries over.